• 简体中文 简体中文 Chinese (Simplified) zh-hans

 (4) Does the Company have an effective career capacity development training program established for employees?

-(5) Do the company’s products and services comply with relevant laws and international standards in relation to customer health and safety, customer privacy, and marketing and labeling of products and services, and are relevant consumer protection and grievance procedure policies implemented?
+(5) Does the company comply with laws and international standards with regards to the customer health and safety of products and services, customer privacy, marketing and labeling of products and services and did the company establish policies and reporting procedures related to consumer or customer rights and benefit protection?

 (6) Does the company implement supplier management policies, requiring suppliers to observe relevant regulations on environmental protection, occupational health and safety, or labor and human rights?
 If so, describe the results.